reg-support/reg-dev-guide/theme_config/README.md

 - Theme.config is an XML-based file that allows us to add a variety of customizations to a theme.
 - This guide is written assuming the reader has a basic understanding of the usage and terminology of XML.
+- The following settings do not have any effect on the functionality of the theme--they are purely for informational use.
+  + `<title>` - the title for the theme; this will not appear anywhere on the public Site--only in the back-end.
+  + `<description>` - a simple description for the theme; again, this will not appear on the public Site, so it can be used to display any useful information (e.g. a version number for the theme)

 [Back to Top](#top)